-- (2) For the purposes of this section, "pensionable salary" has the meaning assigned to it by the pension fund plan. - 70.
-Nothing in this Act affects the validity of any Preservation of proceedings commenced, or contract entered into, before and contracts the commencement of this Act, but if this Act would have been applicable to the proceedings or the contract if the proceedings had commenced, or the contract had been entered into after the commencement of this Act, the conduct of the proceedings and the performance of the contract shall, from the commencement of this Act, be subject to such directions as the Office may issue under section 14(1)(c) for the purposes of achieving the objectives of this Act.
+69. Nothing in this Act affects the validity of any proceedings commenced, or contract entered into, before the commencement of this Act, but if this Act would have been applicable to the proceedings or the contract if the proceedings had commenced, or the contract had been entered into after the commencement of this Act. the conduct of the proceedings and the performance of the contract shall, from the commencement of this Act, be subject to such directions as the Office may issue under section 14(1)(c) for the purposes of achieving the objectives of this Act.